 - Diane Fossey Grave Site and Karisoke Research Centre

-- Iby’iwachu Cultural Village near Volcanoes National Park
+- Iby’iwachu Cultural Village Tour in Volcanoes National Park

 - Musanze Caves